mecid/mecid.github.io/_posts/2026-02-03-on-demand-resources-in-ios-app.md

 }
 ```

-On-Demand Resources are often associated with large assets, but as we’ve seen, they can also be a practical tool for improving the security posture of your iOS app.
+On-demand Resources are often associated with large assets, but as we’ve seen, they can also be a practical tool for improving the security posture of your iOS app.
 By moving sensitive data—such as API tokens—out of the main app binary and delivering them only when needed, you reduce the attack surface and make static analysis significantly harder.

 On-demand resources can be a useful defense-in-depth technique, but they should not be treated as a security boundary on their own.
 On-demand resources are not encrypted by default once downloaded to the device.
 A determined attacker with device access can still inspect cached resources.